-The Friends of the Page-Walker Hotel is the only Cary-based historic preservation organization.
+The Friends of the Page-Walker Hotel is a an all-volunteer Cary-based historic preservation non-profit organization.
 Our parent organization, the Cary Historical Society, dissolved in 2006 and transferred their remaining assets to us.
 We serve to raise awareness of preservation issues in the Cary area and to prevent the loss of our remaining historic resources.

 We cannot accomplish this alone.
 Our financial resources are limited and we are a small yet highly dedicated organization.
 We work with a number of public and private organizations to achieve our goals.
 Please consider joining the Friends or providing a donation or purchasing a commemorative brick to help us to pursue this important mission.

 Great accomplishments have been made over the years to protect what we still have.
 We need to thank Phyllis Tuttle in particular.
 A former president and founding member of the Friends of the Page-Walker, Phyllis was the driving force behind Cary historic preservation for many years.

 Thanks to the efforts of the Friends and their public and private partners, Cary today has three National Register of Historic Places historic districts:

 as well as three properties individually listed on the National Register: